-The 8 sq. km Chavin property was acquired by staking and is 100% owned.
+The 8 sq km Chavin property was acquired by staking and is 100% owned.
 Chavin is located within the central Andes precious metals belt in northern Peru, some 45 km NW of the Pierina gold-silver mine and 10 km SW of the Pashpap Cu-Mo porphyry project.
-The project hosts a polymetallic precious and base metals vein system, and also shows anomalous copper and molybdenum values, at a porphyry -type target.
+The project hosts a polymetallic precious and base metals vein system, and also shows anomalous copper and molybdenum values, at a porphyry-type target.
 In November 2015, the Company concluded a production royalty agreement with Casapalca on the Chavin project.
 Under the royalty agreement, Casapalca will pay Condor Peru a net smelter royalty of 3%, subject to an annual minimum of US\$25,000, payable in advance.
 The first year's minimum royalty was paid on signing, and the second and third year's annual minimum was received in November 2016 and 2017, respectively.
 Casapalca is obligated to complete a minimum of 1,000m of diamond drilling on the project within one year of obtaining the necessary permits.
 In May 2016 agreement was reached with the local community for exploration and exploitation at the project, and in October 2017, Casapalca received their DIA - the primary environmental permit - for the project.
-Casapalca are expected to commence their drill program on July 26, 2018.
+Casapalca commenced their initial drill program in August, 2018.
+To date, Casapalca have completed 2 holes, and are currently drilling on the third drillhole.
+As of the date of this report, no results have been received from Casapalca on the Chavin drilling.